yvvki/bunup/docs/docs/addons/tailwindcss.md

 The official Bunup plugin for Tailwind CSS v4.
 No PostCSS setup.
 No extra config.
 It just works.

+You can also use Tailwind CSS to style components in your React component libraries, but the consumers don't have to install Tailwind CSS, it works everywhere.

 ## Quick Start

 Install the plugin: